 The campaign was very successful.
-All the fish processors in the target communities appreciated the efforts by CEWEFIA to enlighten them on the best practices of handling fish from net to plate to maximize profits.
-Amongst the project's targeted communities where the program was organized, almost all the fish processors, fishermen and fisher folks who participated in the placard procession and the durbar appreciated the efforts in implementing various activities under the USAID/SFM Project to sustain the fishing industry.
-Moreover, the participants stated that they would complement CEWEFIA's efforts by adhering to the dictates of hygienic fish handling practices, and adopt the use of Ahotor oven to increase their profits and provide their customers with safe and healthy fish.
-It is anticipated that these campaigns, if regularly organized will change the old ways of processing fish and adopt modern methods of handling fish hygienically, packaging and branding for hotels, supermarkets, malls, other mini markets emerging; and especially for export to earn foreign currency.
+All the fish processors in the target communities appreciated the efforts by CEWEFIA to enlighten them on the best practices of handling fish from net to plate, to maximize profits.
+Amongst all the project targeted communities where the program was organized, almost all the fish processors, fishermen and fisher folks who participated in the placard procession amidst brass band music, and at the Durbars appreciated the efforts in implementing various activities under the USAID/SFM Project including the just ended activity in their communities all in the name of sustaining the fishing industry.
+Moreover, the participants stated categorically that, they were going to complement CEWEFIA's efforts by adhering to the dictates of Hygienic Fish Handling Practices and adopt the use of Ahotor oven to increase their profits, and provide their customers with safe and healthy fish.
+Finally, it is being anticipated that these campaigns, if regularly organized will change the old ways of processing fish by the fish processors and adopt the modern methods of handling fish hygienically, packaging and branding for hotels, super markets, malls, other mini markets emerging and especially for exports to earn foreign currency.

-In his closing remarks, the chairman said that fishmongers should ensure proper use of the insulated containers provided them, to enable achieve the purpose for which the boxes were given.
+The chairman gave his closing remark.
+He said fishmongers should ensure proper use of the ice boxes presented to them to enable them achieve the purpose in which the box was given.
 The women must influence the men to fish responsibly.
 He further threw more light on good packaging of fish and marketing.
-He also urged all and sundry to adhere to the education given by CEWEFIA.
+Lastly he urged all and sundry to adhere to the education given by CEWEFIA.

-He congratulated some fishmongers and processors who had already been observing hygienic practices in handling their fish products.
-He gave an appeal to the Fisheries

-Commission, SFMP officers from Accra, and CEWEFIA to support the fish mongers financially.
+He congratulated some fishmongers and processors who have already been observing hygienic practices in handling their fish products.
+He gave an appeal to the Fisheries Commission, SFMP Officers from Accra and CEWEFIA to support the fish mongers financially.

-The durbar ended at 2:45pm in Sekondi; Anlo-Beach and Moree at 2:00pm, and Elmina at 4:00pm.
+The durbar came to an end at 2:45 pm in Sekondi and Anlo Beach; at Moree at 2:00 pm and at Elmina at 4:00 pm on the respective dates.

-The campaign ended successfully with participants well-informed on the hygienic ways of fish handling and use of improved ovens.
+The campaign ended successfully with participants well-informed on the hygienic ways of fish handling and improved oven usage.

-Moree recorded the highest participants followed by Anlo-Beach, Sekondi and then Elmina.
+Moree recorded the highest participants followed by Anlo-Beach then Sekondi; and the least participation being at Elmina.

-APPENDIX
+APPENDIX 1

-Figure 2.
-A cross section of participants at the durbar grounds at Moree with Nicholas Smith (arrowed), project officer for Western Region addressing the audience.
+Figure 2 A cross section of participants at the durbar grounds at Moree with Nicholas Smith (arrowed), Project Officer for Western Region addressing the audience

-Figure 3.
-Participants in procession at Elmina (left) and Sekondi (right)
+Figure 3 Participants in procession at Elmina (left) and Sekondi (right)

-Figure 4.
-Presentation of fish at Sekondi.
+Figure 4 Presentation of the ice box at Sekondi with Dr. Margaret Atikpo (in African print)